The test runner script is used to compile MongooseIM and run tests.

 Back to shell #1:

-Wait for the tests to finish and celebrate in joy (or despair in grief)!
+Wait for the tests to finish and celebrate (or wallow in despair and grief)!

 $MONGOOSEIM/_build/mim1/rel, for most test SUITEs

-In general, running a server in interactive mode (i.e.
+In general, running a server in the interactive mode (i.e.

-It's also easy to inspect server state or trace execution (e.g. using
+It's also easy to inspect the server state or trace execution (e.g. using

-To run server in the background instead of interactive mode,
+To run the server in the background instead of the interactive mode, use

 mongooseimctl start && mongooseimctl started.

-Why would we want to ever repeat tests?
+Why would we want to ever repeat the tests?